mo-zd/Autodock-Vina-Virtual-Screening-Pipeline/README.md

 # Autodock Vina Virtual Screening Pipeline

 This Python code performs virtual screening of ligands against a receptor using Autodock Vina.
-It takes as input an SDF file containing ligand structures and a PDBQT file containing the receptor structure, and outputs a CSV file containing the binding energies of the ligands sorted in ascending order, and an SDF file containing the top 10 conformers ranked by binding energy.
+It takes as input an SDF file containing ligand structures and a PDBQT file containing the receptor structure, and outputs a CSV file containing the binding energies of the ligands sorted in ascending order, an SDF file containing the top 10 conformers ranked by binding energy, and generates a protein-ligand complex for the top 10 conformers ranked by binding energy.

+## Prerequisites

+    Python 3.x
+    Pandas library (pip install pandas)
+    RDKit library (conda install -c conda-forge rdkit) Autodock Vina executable

 ## Installation